Evan-Ferreira/Evan-Ferreira/README.md

 🤼 I was ranked 3rd in Canada in Wrestling at the 72kg division
 </p>
 <p align="left">
-🤖 I run an AI start-up called "Local Reach"
+🤖 I sold my AI startup, Local Reach, to Taiv (YC W20)
 </p>
 <p align="left">
-🔭 I oversee an AI-incubator at Queen's University, Canada
+🔭 I ran an AI product-incubator at Queen's.
 </p>
 <p align="left">
 👑 I was ranked top 100 in Canada at Clash Royale in high school